User Guide

 - Submit the registration and await validation by the Platform operator.

-- You can check the validation status in the Platform and you will be informed of changes to such status by an email notification.
+- You can check the validation status in the Platform and you will be informed of changes to the status by an email notification.

-- Active participants (validated by the Platform operator) have access to features and mechanism(s)depending onthe registration.
+- Active participants (validated by the Platform operator) have access to features and mechanism(s)depending on the registration and subscription.

 For support during registration, please consult Platform resources or contact the help desk support.euenergy@sfera.sk for further assistance.